Is It Safe To Travel to Israel Now? What Informed Travelers Should Know for 2026

 The most important thing travelers can do is stay informed about rapidly shifting conditions, especially near border regions.
 If you’re traveling in Israel and ever need assistance, the best place to go is the US.
 Embassy in Jerusalem.
 Here are some places you can find up-to-date information.

-Visitor numbers have been steadily rising since mid-2025 to about 60-65% of pre-war levels as flight routes reopen and travel advisories ease, but overall Israeli tourism remains below the record highs seen in 2019.
+Visitor numbers have been steadily rising and are up 50% since last year, despite the ongoing conflict.
+Even as flight routes reopen and travel advisories ease, overall Israeli tourism remains below the record highs seen in 2019.
+However, travelers should understand that conditions in Israel can differ significantly by region and may evolve rapidly depending on geopolitical developments.

 Ongoing Security Presence